This information is designed to be used in consultation with your health professional. Read our Legal Disclaimer here.

-Once you have started PrEP, you will need to be tested for HIV after one month and be reviewed every three months to ensure that PrEP is still suitable for you.
+Once you have started PrEP, you will need to be reviewed and STI/BBV tested every three months to ensure that PrEP is still suitable for you.

 - PrEP is considered to be a safe medication when monitored and used correctly.

 - PrEP does not prevent the transmission of other STIs, so consistent condom use and regular STI testing are recommended.